 - Association for Career Technical Education of Arizona (ACTEAZ) Scholarship - CTE students in high school or college can be recommended for this award by an ACTEAZ member.
 The amount of the award can range from $500 to $2,500.

-Initiatives for Vocational School Students in Arizona
+Initiatives for Vocational Training in Arizona

 Arizona also features a range of initiatives designed to help students and institutions bridge the gap from traditional school programs to the workforce.
 Here are a few such initiatives active in the state as of 2019: